tomoleary/tomoleary.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/ResearchFluid.png" alt="">
-  <figcaption> (Left) Velocity field and stress tensor component profiles from an Oldroyd-B fluid model.
-(Center) Convergence through adaptive mesh refinements of the horizontal traction component of the solution.
-(Right) An example of an adaptively refined mesh after five refinement steps. </figcaption>
+  <figcaption> Left: Velocity field and stress tensor component profiles from an Oldroyd-B fluid model.
+Center: Convergence through adaptive mesh refinements of the horizontal traction component of the solution.
+Right: An example of an adaptively refined mesh after five refinement steps. </figcaption>
 </figure>

 Viscoelastic fluid models are commonly used in engineering to simulate blood and polymer melts.